HclX/WyzeHacks/README.md

 6. Automatically archive the recordings.

+*** BREAKING CHANGE ***
+The latest version 0.0.1.00 has some breaking changes.
+To install this version on a camera with previous wyze hack installed, you will need to reset the camera's firmware by flashing the firmware image (demo.bin) using SD card first.
+Otherwise you may leave your camera in an unusable state (recoverable with the SD card firmware reflashing method).

 INSTALLATION:
 There are two ways to install this hack:
 * First time install, or after factory reset/firmware update.
 This means there is no wyzehack currently running on the camera.
 In this case you will need to use the SD card installation method: